Invite one or more volunteers to stand in front of the rest of your group.

 Immediately, the volunteers will perform these scenarios (as a group) in the manner of the adverb.

-Aim of your group is to accurately predict the adverb the volunteers are performing as quickly as possible.
+Challenge your group to accurately predict the adverb the volunteers are performing as quickly as possible.

-If the correct adverb has not been guessed within 10 seconds, your group will offer a new scenario.
+If the correct adverb has not been guessed within 10 to 15 seconds, your group will offer a new scenario.